mdn/content/files/en-us/web/api/baseaudiocontext/createanalyser/index.md

 The `createAnalyser()` method of the
 {{domxref("BaseAudioContext")}} interface creates an {{domxref("AnalyserNode")}}, which
-can be used to expose audio time and frequency data and create data visualisations.
+can be used to expose audio time and frequency data and create data visualizations.

 > **Note:** The {{domxref("AnalyserNode.AnalyserNode", "AnalyserNode()")}} constructor is the
 > recommended way to create an {{domxref("AnalyserNode")}}; see